UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 [HTML5Setup.sh](https://github.com/UnrealEngineHTML5/UnrealEngine/blob/4.24-html5/Engine/Platforms/HTML5/HTML5Setup.sh)
 file.
 - again: if you see a `404 This is not the web page you are looking for` error
-	- Double check you are logged in to GitHub
-	- Double check you have [linked](https://www.epicgames.com/account/connected) your Epic Games and GitHub accounts
+	- `Remember to link your Epic Games Account to your GitHub account.` See [HERE](../../../README.md) for more details.

 #### UnrealBuildTool HTML5 Injection